Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: General relations

 with $q_m$ being the magnetic charge.

-Thus, we write the general equations of motion, which are the same as those contained in Refs.\cite{CDJM1, CDJM2, KDJ}.
-However, they are now modified by nonlinear electrodynamics.
+Thus, we write the general equations of motion, which are the same as those contained in Refs. \cite{CDJM1, CDJM2, KDJ}.
+However, they are now modified by NED.
 It is assumed that the function $X = -\eta e^{-2\alpha} (\phi')^2$ is positive, which implies that $\eta = -1$.
 As a result, the equations of motion take the form:

 The notation used here follows that used in reference \cite{KDJ}.
 The following coordinate transformation is defined: $u = x$, and the \textit{quasi-global} gauge $\alpha(u) + \gamma(u) = 0$ is employed.
 As a result, the line element in Eq. (\ref{6}) can be expressed in the following form: